 Violet Cherrington (1886-1956)

-Violet Cherrington was born in England, and taught there before coming to Canada to teach in British Columbia, and Ontario.
+Violet Cherrington was born in England and taught there before coming to Canada to teach in British Columbia, and at Havergal College in Ontario.
 She arrived in Newfoundland in 1922 to become Headmistress of Bishop Spencer School for Girls in St. John's.

 Violet Cherrington